About Report Cards & Progress Reports

-Each semester is divided into 3 marking periods.
+Each semester is divided into 2 Marking Periods.
 At the conclusion of each marking period, which is usually a period of about 6-7 week intervals, the student will receive a grade that will reflect the quality of his/her work.

-The first, second and third marking periods have numerical grades The grades 70 and above are valued in increments of 1.
-Passing grade in a course is 65.
-The third marking period is the final marking period of the semester and is the grade that will appear on the student’s transcript for that class during that specific semester.
+The first and second marking periods have numerical grades.
+The grades 70 and above are valued in increments of 1.
+The passing grade in a course is 65.
+The second marking period is the final marking period of the semester and is the grade that will appear on the student’s transcript for that class during that specific semester.

 On the bottom of the report card is the weighted average.
 A weighted grade is given to those courses with an increased level of difficulty and is considered an honor or advanced course.
 In that case, a student will receive a grade with an extra value of 1.1%.